ramital/SecureStorage/README.md

 ## About the Author

-Developed by Ahmad Rami El Tal, this solution tackles healthcare data breaches with scalable PHI security.
-As a HIMSS Digital Member (since 2025), I’m refining it with the goal of presenting it at HIMSS26.
+Developed and maintained by Ahmad Rami El Tal, HIMSS Digital Member (2025).